 Most landlords in Virginia require their tenants to sign a lease or a rental agreement prior to moving in.
 A lease agreement binds both the landlord and the tenant for a certain duration of time.
 Within that time, both parties must abide by certain terms and conditions.

-Breaking a lease agreement occurs when a tenant move out of their property before the entire lease term ends.
-In some cases, a renter may have a legal reason for breaking their lease in Virginia.
+Breaking a lease agreement occurs when tenants move out of their property before the entire lease term ends.
+In some cases, a renter may have a legal reason for breaking their lease early in Virginia.
 For instance, if they are moving out because they:

 However, in other cases, a tenant may not have a legal reason for breaking the lease.
 Legally unjustified reasons include moving out to: